Organise, style, and design your interiors to do your best remote work

 Home has become all things to all people – a schoolroom, a working space, a crèche, an arts and crafts haven, a gym.

-With everyone at home due to school closures and childcare facilities being curtailed, carving out a quiet space to work in (and avoiding back or join sprain while setting up!) is proving difficult for many remote workers across the world.
-It’s understandable.
+With so many of us at home due to school closures, and childcare facilities being curtailed, carving out a quiet space to work in is proving difficult for many remote workers across the world.
+Complaints of back pain or joint sprain while setting up our WFH spaces are rising, and really, it’s understandable.

 The key thing here is to work with what you already have: reinventing the wheel isn’t strictly necessary.